Revilush/H-Bird/README.md

 # H-Bird

-This has 'flask uploading file code' + 'parser code' for Humming bird
+This repo has 'flask file code' + 'parser code' for Humming bird

 # CODESPACE:
 1. Elastic: